MorrellLAB/Barley_Mutated/01_snp_filtering/README.md

 **Step 2:** Pull Morex and mutated VCFs into IGV to see how much heterogeneity there is

+Morex VCFs include:
+- 10x Genomics morex-sample2
+- smoove called on 10x Genomics morex-sample2 data
+- ONT morex-sample2
+- ONT 85x Morex (100 seedlings from Mascher et al. 2021)
+- PacBio Morex (100 seedlings from Mascher et al. 2021)

+Mutated VCFs include:
+- 10x Genomics three mutated lines (M01, M20, and M29)
+- smoove called on 10x Genomics three mutated lines data

 Tune VCF filtering if necessary.

 **Step 3:** Remove (subtract) everything that intersects between morex and mutated lines (using Longranger’s filtering)

-Identify differences between 10x Morex and Morex references (outputs a BED file containing differences from reference).
+Identify differences between our morex sample (a.k.a morex-sample2) and the Morex reference.
+We want to output a BED file containing differences between Morex and Morex reference.

 Filter mutated lines by quality metrics (using 10x Genomics custom filters and DP), exclude sites that differ between 10x Morex and Morex reference, and exclude non-unique variants (i.e., variants that are present in more than 1 of the mutated lines).
 The script below was used and serve as a log of the filtering commands run.